cescobarresi/ciscoreputation/README.rst

 ciscoreputation
 ===============

-Get the Cisco's `senderbase.org`_ reputation for a Host or IP address
+Get the Cisco's `talosintelligence.com`_ email reputation for an IP address

 Usage
 -----